 - Attach a new workflow

-- Attach an existing workflow that runs the generated workflow using the Call Activity element
+- Attach an existing workflow that runs the generated workflow by using the Call Activity element

-The following restrictions are applied for services imported from BMC Remedy Service Request Management:
+The following restrictions apply to services imported from Remedy Service Request Management:

-- You cannot copy the workflows of these services, although you can rename them
+- You cannot copy the workflows of these services, but you can rename them.

 - You cannot view or modify actions and triggers in a service questionnaire.

 - Price value is not imported if credit management for a managed service provider is enabled.
 The chargeable services become free after they are imported to BMC Digital Workplace Catalog.

 Factors to consider when reimporting services from Remedy Service Request Management

 If you reimport a previously imported service request definition (SRD), all services that use the workflow and questionnaire that were generated from the imported SRD are updated with the updated workflow and questionnaire.
 When reimporting an SRD that has previously been imported, consider the following factors: